 Did you see any bears?

-Just two.
-In New Jersey.
-Then some in Glacier.
+Two Black Bears in New Jersey.
+Then, some Grizzlies in Glacier.

 Whats your heaviest item?